- Associate Professor

 - 19th and 20th century Eastern Europe; Poland; modern Europe; urban and cultural history; speed and transportation technologies.

-19th and 20th century Eastern Europe; Poland; modern Europe; urban and cultural history; speed and transportation technologies.
+19th and 20th-century Eastern Europe; Poland; modern Europe; urban and cultural history; speed and transportation technologies; environmental history of Białowieża Primeval Forest.

 In 2010, Professor Wood was honored with a W.T.
 Kemper Award for Excellence in Teaching.
+He currently serves as a Faculty Fellow for the KU Honors Program.
 He teaches graduate and undergraduate courses in modern European and eastern European history and frequently serves on the executive committee of the Center for Russian, East European, and Eurasian Studies (CREES) at KU.
 Please contact him, whether by email, telephone, or in person with questions about graduate study in Eastern European history.

 - HIST 115: Europe, 1789 to Present